 Not to be missed under any circumstances, the 10th edition of the Gay Games will be held in Paris from 4 to 12 August.
 Each year, up to 15,000 competitors from more than 70 countries take part in this international competition open to all, whatever age, level or sex.

 Paris gets into the festival vibe in summer, with an eclectic selection of events to suit all tastes.
 Music, cinema, theatre: take your pick of the summer festivals!

 There is a wide choice of music festivals.
-For electronic music fans, there’s The Peacock Society Festival in the Parc Floral de Paris from 7 to 8 July and Les Siestes électroniques at the Musée du quai Branly - Jacques Chirac on 8 and 9 July.
+For electronic music fans, there’s The Peacock Society Festival in the Parc Floral de Paris.
 If you prefer classical music, head for the Parc Floral in August for the Classique au Vert festival.
 And rock fans can look forward to the now-legendary Rock en Seine festival, which takes place just outside Paris, in the Domaine National de Saint-Cloud.
 But before going off to soak up the sun, take advantage of some thirty or so free (and outdoor) concerts at the Festival Fnac Live, on 5, 6 and 7 July!

 The mild temperatures also bring the cinema out in the open air.
 If you want to see a film on the big screen, comfortably seated in a deckchair, don’t miss the fabulous Open Air Cinema Festival, which takes place from 20 July to 20 August at La Villette.
 Other film-related events worth the detour include the Festival Silhouette dedicated to short films and La Chaise et l’écran in the 11th arrondissement.